Waziup/learning-center-content/content/en/solutions/automatic_irrigation/guide.md

 }
 ```

-At this point, all we need to do is add a pipe to
+At this point, all we need to do is drop the water pump in a water resevoir and attach a pipe to the outlet of the pump to the plant.